 No more than 16 units of upper division (100 level) and graduate (200 level) courses should be taken in combination per quarter.
-Normally, no more than 12 units of 200 level course work should be taken per quarter.
-All full-time students must be enrolled in a minimum of 12 units per quarter.
+Normally, no more than 12 units of 200 level coursework should be taken per quarter.
+All full-time students must be enrolled in at least 12 units per quarter.